pawankkamboj/kubernetes-ansible/README.md

 # kubernetes-ansible
-Ansible playbook to create a Highly Available kubernetes cluster using latest release (1.13.4) on Bare metal system (have been tested on CentOS 7, Ubuntu 18.04).
+Ansible playbook to create a Highly Available kubernetes cluster using release (1.16.9) on Bare metal system (have been tested on CentOS 7, Ubuntu 18.04).

 Requirements: